sigstore/docs/content/en/rekor/overview.md

 Grab the rekor source:

-`go get -u -t -v github.com/sigstore/rekor/cmd/server`
+`go get -u -t -v github.com/sigstore/rekor/cmd/rekor-server`

-> Note: You can also `git clone` should you prefer.
+> Note: You can also `git clone https://github.com/sigstore/rekor.git` should you prefer.

 ### Create Database and populate tables